 This is the middle layer of the market.
 In many cases, you will be approached by experienced investor types looking for a deal and some people of the ‘retail’ buyer group mentioned above.

-You will find these buyers by purchasing a “for sale by owner” service such as Comfree, or by listing with one of the discount brokerages.
+You will find these buyers by purchasing a “for sale by owner” service such as Comfree, now called PurbleBricks (an online company from the United Kingdon, or by listing with one of the discount brokerages.

 There are 3 challenges to this approach:

 - You may set up an expectation that the buyer can get a deal too.
 That is with lower transaction costs there is more ‘wiggle’ room and buyers are going to want a share of the savings.

 - Because you are open about wanting to save on commissions, some buyers might wonder if you have tried to skimp in other areas like home maintenance, or permitting.

 - Because companies providing these services are working for very low margins.
 Be prepared to accept lower levels of service, less communication, newer inexperienced REALTORS® working on your file and a simple listing on the MLS® System.
 To be successful you need more than this.